Maple Grove Public Adjuster

 If your roof has hail damage, we document that hail caused the granule loss.
 If an ice dam caused water intrusion, we file supplementals for secondary damage (mold, electrical, insulation) that wasn't captured initially.
 We send letters referencing Minnesota statutes that require carriers to pay within specified timeframes.

-Collect Payment & Pursue Additional Recovery
+Collect Payment & Pursue Additional Maple Grove Recovery

 Once the carrier approves a claim, we line up payment with contractors.
 We ensure lien releases are signed.
 We verify that rebuild matches the approved estimate.
 If the carrier still refuses to pay after supplemental claims, we invoke Minnesota's appraisal clause—a binding process where an independent appraiser determines the true value of loss.